vigiloauth/vigilo/docs/user_guide/endpoints/identity/client_handler/client_read_request.md

 ---

 **Description:**
 This endpoint is a protected route which is responsible for retrieving the current client configuration.
 The client makes an `HTTP Get` request to the client configuration endpoint, authenticating with its `registration_access_token`.
-Both the `registration_access_token` and the `client_configuration_endpoint` are generated during client registration.
+Both the `registration_access_token` and the `client_configuration_endpoint` are generated during the dynamic client registration flow.
 Please view the Client Registration [endpoint](client_registration.md) for more information on how to properly generate a client.

 ---